ricardoquesada/solo-solo/README.txt

 HOW TO PLAY THE GAME:

-Move your "head".
+Move your "head" (blue ball) with the arrow keys.
-And try to hit the "goal" ball with your "tail"
+And try to hit the "goal" ball (red ball) with your "tail" (red ball) Your "head" shall not touch any "goal".
-Use the arrow keys to control your "head".
-Your "head" shall not touch any "goal".